tensorlayer/TensorLayer/docs/modules/layers.rst

 ``all_params`` = [W1, b1, W2, b2, W_out, b_out]

 To get specified variable information, you can use ``network.all_params[2:3]`` or ``get_variables_with_name()``.
-``all_layers`` is a list which stores the pointers to the outputs of all layers, for example, in the following network:
+``all_layers`` is a list which stores the pointers to the outputs of all layers, see the example as follow:

 ``all_layers`` = [drop(?,784), relu(?,800), drop(?,800), relu(?,800), drop(?,800)], identity(?,10)]

-where ``?`` reflects any batch size.
+where ``?`` reflects a given batch size.
 You can print the layer and parameters information by using ``network.print_layers()`` and ``network.print_params()``.
 To count the number of parameters in a network, run ``network.count_params()``.